ropensci/roweb3/content/blog/2020-12-15-thank-you-2020/index.md

 # twitterAlt: Alternative description of the image
 ---

 In a year where it has been hard to pay attention to anything not critical to our day-to-day lives, you have continued to share your time, expertise, enthusiasm, and willingness to try things with us.
-Our [staff](/about/#team) of developers, researchers, and community builders work to build technical and social infrastructure to lower barriers to working with research data, and you, our community, continually help us push farther.
+Our [staff](/about/#team) of developers, researchers, and community builders work to create technical and social infrastructure to lower barriers to working with research data, and you, our community, continually help us push farther.

 On behalf of rOpenSci, thank you.